Mitcham, Victoria: Transport

 The main north–south roads are Mitcham Road and Heatherdale Road.
 The main east–west road is Whitehorse Road (Maroondah Highway), which connects with the EastLink tolled freeway, which skirts the northern and eastern boundaries of the suburb.

 Mitcham has one railway station; Mitcham, which are on the Belgrave and Lilydale railway lines.

 There are a number of bus routes, which link the suburb to surrounding areas.
 Many of these connect with Mitcham railway station.

+The Mullum Mullum Creek Trail runs along the creek, adjacent to Mitcham.